IceColdMartini/ManipulatorAI/README.md

 <div align="center">
   <p>
-    <sub>Built with ❤️ for the future of AI-powered customer engagement</sub>
+    <sub>Built with ❤️ by Kazi Fahim Tahmid for the future of AI-powered customer engagement</sub>
   </p>

   <p>